 Seelyville United Methodist Church

-Please join us for worship this first Sunday in Lent at 9:30 a.m. as we continue a five-week sermon series - "Responding to God's Call."
-This week, John the Baptist reminds us that only by our rebirth by water and the Spirit can we enter God's Kingdom.
+Please join us for 9:30 a.m., Sunday morning worship as we look at the motivation, meaning, and message of four fishermen who left their livelihood and followed Jesus.
 A time of fellowship follows worship with Sunday School for all ages beginning at 10:45.
 Nursery care is provided beginning at 9:15.

 Carbon United Methodist Church

 Still more winter!
 But just think how we will feel when that first crocus sneaks up on us.
 And it won't be long, really.

 The Town and Country United Methodist Men met this morning at our church to kick off their new schedule of monthly meetings for the year.
 The women of the church provided a breakfast for the men before they retired upstairs to the sanctuary for their meeting and devotions.

 The church will have its annual Planning Meeting tomorrow, Jan.
 23, after church.
 We will have a soup and sandwich lunch immediately after church with a short board meeting squeezed in between the lunch and the planning meeting.
 Everyone is encouraged to stay and participate in all three things.
 Not only is it more fun, but we will get things done a lot faster and get home out of whatever weather we will be experiencing tomorrow.
 Ugh!